Which of the Following Is Correct Regarding the pH Scale?

 - Verification: Cross‑check the meter reading with a fresh strip or a secondary calibrated probe.

-Cross‑checking may seem redundant, but it catches the occasional “spike” caused by a stray air bubble on the electrode or a stray ion that temporarily skews the reading That alone is useful..
+Cross‑checking may seem redundant, but it catches the occasional “spike” caused by a stray air bubble on the electrode or a stray ion that temporarily skews the reading Easy to understand, harder to ignore.
+That alone is useful..

 Closing Thoughts

 Understanding pH is more than memorizing that “7 is neutral.”
 It’s about recognizing a logarithmic snapshot of a solution’s chemistry, appreciating how temperature, ionic strength, and the surrounding matrix shift that snapshot, and learning how to measure it reliably.
-Whether you’re tweaking the acidity of a garden bed, perfecting a DIY skincare toner, or ensuring the consistency of a craft beer, the principles outlined here give you a solid foundation Which is the point..
+Whether you’re tweaking the acidity of a garden bed, perfecting a DIY skincare toner, or ensuring the consistency of a craft beer, the principles outlined here give you a solid foundation Worth keeping that in mind..

 Remember: